turingschool/try-turing/backend-online/what-is-bee/index.md

 ## Back-End & Front-End

-The **front-end** is the part of the application that users see, touch, and interact with.
+The **Front-End** is the part of the application that users see, touch, and interact with.
 This is the code that produces the experience in front of the user.

 The **back-end** typically handles stuff like storing information in databases, manipulating that data, authenticating users, etc.; it's what happens behind the scenes.